-- □ Finalize college list in Naviance (5 8 schools total) including reach, target and favorable schools. - □ Establish timeline of deadlines for applications (be aware of regular decision, early decision and early action deadlines) and financial aid forms. - □ Begin application process (complete applications, write essays and compile resume). - Complete the FERPA waiver (see two steps below): - On the Common Application, click on the "My College" tab, on the left hand side click "Assign Recommenders."
+- \Box Finalize college list in Naviance (5 8 schools total) including reach, target, and favorable schools. - □ Establish timeline of deadlines for applications (be aware of regular decision, early decision, and early action deadlines) and financial aid forms. - Begin application process (complete applications, write essays, and compile resume). - □ Complete the FERPA waiver (see two steps below): - On the Common Application, click on the "My Colleges" tab, on the left hand side click "Assign Recommenders."
 The FERPA Release Authorization is the first item on that page.
 Click the blue text under the FERPA RELEASE AUTHORIZATION to complete the FERPA waiver. - Click on the "Colleges" tab in Naviance.
-Click on "Colleges I'm Applying to" Click "Match Accounts" (you must use the same email you used to create your Common Application) - □ File Free Application for Federal Student Aid (FAFSA) form beginning October 1. - Some colleges may require the CSS Profile for Financial Aid. - □ Attend Financial Aid Night in November. - □ Send official standardized test scores to colleges through College Board or ACT. - Request teachers' letters of recommendation through Naviance and in person at least three weeks before your first deadline. - □ Set up your senior meeting with your school counselor at least three weeks before your first deadline. - Your senior application packet materials must be completed before this meeting - □ Sign up for October, November or December SAT, SAT Subject Tests or ACT if needed. - Check your credits and course requirements for graduation. - \Box Request 1st term grades, if applicable. - Semester grades will automatically be sent to all colleges you have applied to.
+Click on "Colleges I'm Applying to" Click "Match Accounts" (you must use the same email you used to create your Common Application) - □ File Free Application for Federal Student Aid (FAFSA) form beginning October 1. - Some private colleges may require the CSS Profile for Financial Aid. - □ Attend Financial Aid Night in the fall. - Send official standardized test scores to colleges through CollegeBoard or ACT. - □ Request teachers' letters of recommendation through Naviance and in person at least three weeks before your first deadline. - □ Set up your senior meeting with your school counselor at least three weeks before your first deadline. - Your senior application packet materials must be completed before this meeting - □ Sign up for fall SAT or ACT dates, if needed. - □ Check your credits and course requirements for graduation. - □ Request 1st term grades, if applicable.
+Forms available in the Class of 2022 Google Classroom or your Counseling Office. - □ Semester grades will automatically be sent to all colleges you have applied to.